lsmcolab/dss-has/ReadMe.md

 From `Naive` folder you can see our baseline algorithm

 ## References
-[1]L.Pelcner, S.Li, M.Alves, L.Marcolino, and A.Collins.
+[1] Lukasz Pelcner, Shaling Li, Matheus Aparecido do Carmo Alves, Leandro Soriano Marcolino, Alex Collins.
 2020.
-Real-time Learning and Planning in Environments with Swarms:A Hierarchical and a Parameter-based Simulation Approach.
-In Proceedings of the xth International Conference onAutonomous Agents and Multi-agents Systems (AAMAS’2020)
+Real-time Learning and Planning in Environments with Swarms: A Hierarchical and a Parameter-based Simulation Approach.
+In Proceedings of the 19th International Conference on Autonomous Agents and Multi-agents Systems (AAMAS’2020)